 The Archdiocese has historically been challenged by operating deficits at some of our parishes and underperforming construction loans.
 The financial impact of these parish loans is evidenced in the deposit and loan fund operated by the Archdiocese for its parishes ("ADLF").
-The ADLF has approximately \$2.6 million (down from \$4.2 million a year ago) in negative net equity as a result of parish loans and interest forgiven over the last 20 years.
-The ADLF currently operates at a small surplus (inclusive of the current level of annual parish operating deficits) designed to slowly recover this negative equity over a period of years.
-In addition, with the rising interest rate environment that we've experienced over the past 18 months, we have been able to more quickly recover the negative equity position in the ADLF fund as our cash deposits earn additional interest income.
+The ADLF has approximately \$1.2 million (down from \$4.2 million two years ago) in negative net equity as a result of parish loans and interest forgiven over the last 20 years.
+The ADLF currently operates at a small surplus (inclusive of the current level of annual parish operating deficits).
+In addition, with the rising interest rate environment that we have experienced over the past 2 years, we have been able to more quickly recover the negative equity position in the ADLF fund as our cash deposits earn additional interest income.
 Over the past several years, we have implemented a plan that is designed to help the struggling parishes navigate their financial troubles by identifying areas for improvement, improving the transparency to the parishioners, and reducing or eliminating operating deficits and accumulated debt to the Archdiocese.
-These efforts are paying off for many parishes as we have fewer parishes with operating debt on their balance sheet and more parishes with a balanced budget.
+These efforts are paying off for parishes as we have fewer parishes with operating debt on their balance sheet and more parishes with a balanced budget.